tigy32/TycodeCloud/README.md

 ## Security Notes

-- Database credentials are stored in Lambda environment variables
+- **Aurora DSQL Authentication**: Uses IAM-based authentication with auto-generated tokens (no passwords!)
+- **Lambda Permissions**: IAM role allows `dsql:DbConnectAdmin` for token generation
-- API is publicly accessible (no authentication)
+- **API Access**: Publicly accessible (no authentication)
-- CORS is configured for cross-origin requests
+- **CORS**: Configured for cross-origin requests
-- Lambda functions run in VPC for database access
+- **Network**: Lambda functions run in VPC for database access
-- All data transmitted over HTTPS
+- **Transport**: All data transmitted over HTTPS

+### How DSQL Authentication Works

+The Lambda functions automatically generate short-lived authentication tokens using AWS IAM:

+1. Lambda assumes IAM role with `dsql:DbConnectAdmin` permission
+2. Rust code calls `AuthTokenGenerator.db_connect_admin_auth_token()`
+3. Temporary token (valid ~15 minutes) is used to connect to DSQL
+4. No passwords or long-lived credentials needed!

+This is handled automatically by the `shared` library - see `shared/src/lib.rs` for implementation.

 ## Monitoring